Skip to main content

 tip

-1. To better observe the scalability of a program, it is necessary for it to run for at least a few seconds because otherwise, the initialization time, other programs running on the computer, and the overhead caused by thread scheduling could affect execution times enough that we cannot see scalability by measuring only the total execution time.
+- To better observe the scalability of a program, it is necessary for it to run for at least a few seconds because otherwise, the initialization time, other programs running on the computer, and the overhead caused by thread scheduling could affect execution times enough that we cannot see scalability by measuring only the total execution time.
 Furthermore, the serial initialization of the vector (in the main function) takes a comparable amount of time to the execution of the operation to be parallelized on one thread.
 Therefore, for exercise 5, it is recommended to increase the execution time of a thread by iteratively repeating the operations performed in the thread function.
 To verify if a program scales, you need to measure its both its sequential execution time (with a single thread) and its parallel time (with multiple threads).
-For this purpose, you can use the time command in the command line, like this:
+For this purpose, you can use the

 $ time ./program